 Late Kelteminar (ca. 3000–2000 BC) pottery was found there, and it had turquoise workshops in the desert near Lower Zeravshan, as well as metal deposits of copper, lead, silver, and tin.
 Turquoise was traded—along with sources in north-eastern Iran—into Mesopotamia, the Indus Valley, and even Maikop.
 Arsenical bronze is found, but objects show mostly pure copper, while tin-copper appear only rarely if at all.

 The Bactria and Margiana Archaeological Complex (BMAC), also called Oxus Civilisation (ca. 2200–1450 BC), was a hierarchical society based on intensive agriculture and specialised craft production of metal and precious stone objects for prestige display and long-distance exchange.
+Their economy based on water management was likely favoured by the aridification event ca. 4.2 ka BP that also affected Europe (Luneau 2019).
 Immigrants probably came from the northern Iranian plateau to colonise the Murghab River delta, with their early pottery showing similarities with Namazga V-types.
 They built large towns surrounded by thick yellow-brick walls, with narrow gates and high corner towers.
 In the centre of walled palaces or citadels, temples were also built (Anthony 2007).

 The BMAC culture expanded to the Gorgan area of northern Iran, where a horse-drawn chariot is depicted on a cylinder seal from Tepe Hissar III B. Tin–bronze appear especially in Bactria, closer to Zeravshan, after ca. 2000 BC, suggesting an establishment or expansion of tin mines of Zeravshan during this time.
 With the emergence of tin trade between BMAC and Assyrians from Cappadocia, in the 20th century BC, the horse-drawn chariot appeared in the Near East.
 This expansion from south-central Asia through northern Iran into the Near East has been associated with the arrival of Mitanni Aryans into Syria (Parpola 2013).